-GEA2270, Florida Geography
+GEA2270, Florida Geography 3 hrs., 3 crs.

 This course provides a survey of Florida's climate, soils and vegetation, landforms, agriculture, manufacturing, tourism, service activities, urban and rural problems, and the impact of population and economic geography of the state.